felipead/http-token-auth/README.md

 To protect itself against brute force or [DoS attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack), the server should also throttle or reject consecutive requests with invalid token credentials coming from the same host.

 Please keep in mind that the specification for Token Access Authentication does not define a method for authenticating users nor obtaining token credentials.
-It simply specify how to transport and validate existing token credentials.
+It simply specifies how to transport and validate existing token credentials.

 ## Background